22.214.171.124 The European Convention on Human Rights

 The European Convention on Human Rights (ECHR) was agreed in 1950, and Britain signed it at that time.
-It commits the signatories to comply with the judgements of the European Court of Human Rights (ECtHR).
+It commits the signatories to comply with the judgements of the European Court of Human Rights (ECtHR), which is based in Strasbourg.
 Many of the participating countries (some of which are not members of the European Union) have had legislation referred to this court from time to time.

 The ECHR was given legal status in the EU by the Lisbon Treaty in December 2009.
 The European Court of Justice (ECJ) enforces adherence, because that is a condition of EU membership.
-British appeals on human rights now go first to the ECJ – although it is still possible to appeal at a higher level, to the ECtHR.
+Appeals on human rights by members of the EU go first to the ECJ – although it is still possible to appeal at a higher level, to the ECtHR.

 The ECHR was formally incorporated in British law as a set of legal principles, as described in the Guide to the Human Rights Act 1998 (section 3):